5 Must-Have Plumbing Estimating Software Features To Help You Win More Bids

 Is Cloud-Based Plumbing Estimating Software More Secure Than On-Premise?

-For most plumbing contractors, yes.
-On-premise software stores your data on local hardware, which means your entire estimate history is vulnerable to hardware failure, ransomware or theft.
+For most plumbing contractors, the short answer is yes.
+On-premise software stores your data on local office hardware, which means your entire estimate history is at risk from hardware failures, ransomware, or physical theft.
+Cloud-based software addresses this differently:

-• Automatic backups run continuously — your data is protected without requiring anyone to remember to back things up
+• Automatic backups run continuously — Your data is protected without requiring anyone to remember to back things up

 McCormick Hosted runs on modern cloud infrastructure with automatic backups and always-current software.
-This means your job history is protected, and your team is always working on the latest, most secure version of the platform.
+This means your job history stays protected, and your team is always working on the latest, most secure version of the platform.

 Latest Posts